jgschmitz/Deconstructed_SingleView/README.md

 This class will walk the customers through these steps<br>

-Initial beginning steps with MongoDB
+*Initial beginning steps with MongoDB*

--Crud operations Create, Insert, Update, Delete
+*Crud operations Create, Insert, Update, Delete*

--How to do an insert and update on multiple collections
+*How to do an insert and update on multiple collections*

--Using $union and an aggregation query to bring it all together
+*Using $union and an aggregation query to bring it all together*

--Then visualizing this data in mongodb charts for the finale
+*Then visualizing this data in mongodb charts for the finale*

 **Step 1**<br>
 Let's get started!
 Our first step is to create eworkshop database and then insert a record into a collection called singleview